-His work ethic was continuously questioned due to his weight and ability to learn the NFL game, and those questions seemed to be his true downfall since he had all of the physical tools to be a successful quarterback, including his incredible arm strength.
+His work ethic was continuously questioned due to his weight and inability to learn the NFL game, and those questions seemed to be his true downfall since he had all of the physical tools to be a successful quarterback, including his incredible arm strength.

 His final game came against the Baltimore Ravens in 2010, but during the offseason, the team traded for Jason Campbell from the Washington Redskins and released Russell shortly after.
 He hasn’t been signed by a team since, not even by the Bears or Browns.

 Where Is JaMarcus Russell Now?

-Even though he has attempted to make multiple NFL returns in 2013 and 2016, Russell didn’t have any luck.
+Even though he has attempted to make multiple NFL returns in 2013 and 2016, the 35-year-old Russell didn't have any luck.
 He once said in an interview that he would even return to an NFL team if it meant playing for free.